Similarity-based Random Partition Distribution for Clustering Functional Data: Similarity-based random partition distribution

-where $z_1,\ldots,z_n$ are the grouping assignments, $N_j=\sum_{i=1}^n I(z_i=j)$, and $I(\cdots)$ is an indicator function.
-The expression (\ref{eqn:GDP}) comprises two scenarios: the first detailing the probability of a new item being stored as an existing cluster, and the second regarding the probability of it being assigned to a new group.
-Expression~\eqref{eqn:GDP} demonstrates that the joint probability of $(z_1,\ldots,z_n)$ can be depicted as
+where $z_1,\ldots,z_n$ are the clustering assignments, $N_j=\sum_{i=1}^n I(z_i=j)$, and $I(\cdots)$ is an indicator function.
+The expression \eqref{eqn:GDP} comprises two scenarios: the first detailing the probability of a new item being stored as an existing cluster, and the second regarding the probability of it being assigned to a new cluster.
+Note that \eqref{eqn:GDP-ch} is not exchangeable and order-dependent: the probability for the $(n+1)$-th observation changes if the conditioning data are permuted.
+This issue will be addressed in Section~\ref{sec:SGDP}.
+Expression~\eqref{eqn:GDP-ch} demonstrates that the joint probability of $(z_1,\ldots,z_n)$ can be depicted as

 where

 and

 where $k=k(i)$ denotes the number of clusters induced by $z_1,\ldots,z_{i-1}$, and $N_m(i)$ indicates the size of the $m$th cluster induced by $z_1,\ldots,z_{i-1}$.
 When $\alpha\beta=1$, $A_\ell(i)=1$ for all $\ell$ and $i$, suggesting that the distribution~\eqref{eqn:GDP-ch} is equal to the Ewens distribution~\citep{ewens1972sampling,pitman1995exchangeable,pitman1996some}.